-Once the penetration test is completed, the hiring company should receive a report or deliverable detailing all of the findings, recommendations, and supporting evidence.
-The deliverable should clearly document the scope and boundaries of the engagement as well as the dates the testing was performed.
+Once the penetration test is complete, the hiring company should receive pen test documentation in a report or deliverable detailing all of the findings, recommendations, and supporting evidence.
+The deliverable should clearly document the scope and boundaries of the engagement as well as the dates the pen testing was performed.
 Additionally, all detailed findings should be included in their technical format as well as summarized for non-technical audiences.
 The report should include:

 - Detailed recommendations for improvements that clearly document observed vulnerabilities